Child Tax Credit

 To Get the Expanded Child Tax Credit

-- File your taxes, even if you don't file them normally.
-This will tell the IRS where to send your payment and how many children you have.
+- File your taxes, even if you don’t file them normally.
+This will tell the IRS where to send your payment and how many children you take care of.
+Also, if you don’t file, you might miss out on other tax credits.

 Let's spread the word